ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

    ```
    {: pre}

    By default the device attaches to `/dev/mapper/<wwid>`.
-WWID is the generated World-Wide ID of the connected storage device that is persistent while the volume exists.
+WWID is the generated worldwide ID of the connected storage device that is persistent while the volume exists.
 So that command reports something similar to the following example.
    ```zsh
    Disk /dev/mapper/3600a0980383030523424457a4a695266: 73.0 GB, 73023881216 bytes
    ```